dwilliams6683/blinkpibridge/README.md

+# NOTICE:  THE CURRENT DOCUMENTATION IS IN THE PROCESS OF BEING UPDATED DUE TO CHANGES THAT WERE MADE WITH THE FILE.
+SOME OF THE CURRENT CONTENT LISTED IS EITHER OUTDATED OR NO LONGER USED

 # Blink Pi USB Gadget Setup Documentation

+# ⚠️ Important Notice

+> This script requires **root** privileges.
+Please run with `sudo` or as root user.

 ## 1. Overview
 This system uses a Raspberry Pi Zero W in USB gadget mode to emulate a 4GB FAT32 mass storage device using sparse `.bin` files for a Blink camera sync module.
 It rotates between three files every hour to offload videos, back them up to a NAS, and prepare the Pi for the next recording cycle without user interaction.